-Upon completion of an investigation, an EEO Specialist will render a finding by applying the standard of evidence described below to the information gathered during the course of the investigation.
-Information considered may include witness statements, applicable policies, documentation provided or gathered, photographs, emails, text messages, etc.
+Upon completion of an investigation, an HR Specialist will render a finding by applying the standard of evidence described below to the information gathered during the course of the investigation.
+Information considered may include witness statements, applicable policies, documentation provided or gathered, photographs, emails and text messages.